 In Friendship Village Retirement, 77.73% Percentage of Resident

-This datapoint measures the percentage of short-term care patients who saw functional improvements, such as with activities of daily living.
-Some experts would argue this is a measure of rehabilitation performance.
+This is a measure of the percentage of short-term stay patients who saw functional improvements, such as with activities of daily living.
+Many argue that this is a reliable measure of a nursing home's rehabilitation services.

 Scores for Waterloo, IA